rsvp/chess/README.md

 * Strike while the iron is hot.
 * Strive for positions that make your opponent uncomfortable.
 * Study composed problems and endgames.
+* Study tactics primarily, endgames secondarily.
 * Studying your current weaknesses can provide great stimulus for future growth.
 * Success is gained by accommodating ourselves to the opponent's purpose.
 * Superior development increases in value relative to the game's openness.
 * Supreme excellence consists in breaking the opponent's resistance.
+* Tactical proficiency is the first requirement for mastery of the game.
 * Tactical trees conceal the strategic picture of the woods where one is likely to get lost.
 * Tactics flow from a superior position.
 * Take whatever your opponent gives, unless you see a good reason not to.
 * Take your time on those decisive moments.
 * Talent can be developed, but first find what you are good at.
 * Tell them nothing when their situation is gloomy.
+* That pawn gained by accepting the Queen's Gambit is illusory.
 * The aim on an open file is the intrusion into the seventh or eighth rank.
 * The art is in avoiding catastrophic losses in key battles.
 * The art of chess: ability to create and to control the tension of battle.